-Complaints that involve or are about the Head Teacher should be addressed to the Chair of the Local Academy Board (LAB), via the school office.
+Complaints that involve or are about the Head Teacher should be addressed to the Chief Executive Officer of The Gallery Trust, via The Gallery Trust, c/o Northern House Academy, 23 South Parade, Summertown, Oxford OX2 7JN.
 Please mark them as Private and Confidential.

-Complaints about the Chair of the Local Academy Board, any individual member of the LAB or the whole LAB should be addressed to the Clerk to the Local Academy Board via the school office.
+Complaints about the Chair of the Local Academy Board, any individual member of the LAB or the whole LAB should be addressed to the Chair of the Board of Trustees via The Gallery Trust, c/o Northern House Academy, 23 South Parade, Summertown, Oxford OX2 7JN.
 Please mark them as Private and Confidential.

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via the trust office.
+Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Chair of Trustees, via The Gallery Trust, c/o Northern House Academy, 23 South Parade, Summertown, Oxford OX2 7JN.
 Please mark them as Private and Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask a third-party organisation for example like the Citizens Advice to help you.
+You can also ask a third-party organisation to help you.